 The definition of catfishing

-There is so much information about people's private lives online today that it is not difficult to create fake identities and it is now much harder to detect deception.
+There is so much information about people's private lives online today that it's not difficult to create fake identities and it is now much harder to detect deception.

 Why is it called "catfishing"?

-Some believe the term originates from the popular 2010 documentary "Catfish", which is about a young man who is deceived by a woman with a fake Facebook profile.
-However, the documentary merely popularised the term - it did not invent it.
+Some believe the term originates from the popular 2010 documentary Catfish, which is about a young man who's deceived by a woman with a fake Facebook profile.
+However, the documentary only made the term popular - it did not invent it.

 Why do people catfish?

 There are many different reasons why people catfish.
 Some people do it because they feel lonely or undervalued in a society that doesn't find them attractive.
 Their goal is often simply to create an online persona to attract people they feel would not be interested in them in the real world.